flutter-form-builder-ecosystem/flutter_form_builder/README.md

 ```

 ### Conditional validation
-You can now validate a field based on the value of another field
+You can also validate a field based on the value of another field
 ```
 FormBuilderRadio(
   decoration: InputDecoration(labelText: 'My best language'),